Medway's emergency plan

 How we respond to emergencies

-Medway Council responds in a number of different ways, depending on the nature of the incident.
+We respond in a number of different ways, depending on the nature of the incident.
 For example:

-- rest centres to provide temporary accommodation for people evacuated from a specific area or for people in transit: these centres often require help from voluntary agencies and contractors who can provide food, clothing and counselling to support those affected by the incident
+- rest centres to provide temporary accommodation for people evacuated from a specific area or for people in transit.
+These centres often require help from voluntary agencies and contractors who can provide food, clothing and counselling to support those affected by the incident

 - alternative accommodation for those evacuated for prolonged periods of time